Sybil-Resilient Coin Minting: Preliminaries

-As discussed above, Poupko et al.~\cite{RN367} guarantee that, given $\gamma$ and $\Phi$, the ratio of sybils $\sigma$ will retain the bound $\sigma<\frac{\gamma}{\Phi}-\gamma$.
-We treat the case where corrupt identities and their controlled sybils become majority, as a tilting point for the democratic governance of the community.
-Further, we assume that it is feasible for the community growth mechanism to achieve a bound of $\Phi \ge \frac{2}{3}$.
-The simulations in this paper therefore assume $\gamma=\frac{1}{3}$, which leads to $\sigma \le \frac{1}{6}$, so it use a ratio of 1:2:3 between sybil:corrupt:honest identities.
+\paragraph{sybil penetration ratio} Poupko et al.~\cite{RN367} guarantee that, given a bound on the population of the corrupt identities $\gamma$ and a bound on the actual measurement of vertex expansion of the graph $\Phi$, the ratio of sybils $\sigma=\frac{|S|}{|V|}$ will retain the bound $\sigma<\frac{\gamma}{\Phi}-\gamma$.
+We treat the case where corrupt identities and their controlled sybils become majority, as a tilting point for the democratic governance of the community, since once a minority of corrupt identities can be counted as majority (using sybils) they can overcome democratic, majority based, decisions.
+Shahaf et al.~\cite{ijcai2019-81}. show how to make democratic decisions, while being resilient to a bounded number of sybils, by requiring supermajorities and leaning on the current state of affairs as a status quo.
+An interesting future work will be to find how their results can help loosen the bounds that this paper assumes.